FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

 Use ".open FILENAME" to reopen on a persistent database. sqlite>
 ```

 Here it tells us we have a in-memory database opened but we want one that
 writes to disk so we are going to use the `.open` command to create a file

 ```sh
 sqlite> .open data.sqlite
 ```
-While the cli doesn't give us any feedback, you should we that a file called
+While the cli doesn't give us any feedback, we should see that a file called
 data.db was created in the current working directory.
 While this would probably
 be enough to complete or initial goal of reading the page size bytes, let's
-create some tables now that we have the cli open.
-We are going to create
+create a table now that we have the cli open we are going to create
-a `user` table and insert a few values into it so that we don't have to do
+a `user` table and insert a few values into it.
-that later.

 ```sql
 CREATE TABLE user (